 How to Save Time on Meal Prep

-Before discussing how meal prep for homeschool moms saves so much time, let’s talk about another aspect first… meal planning.
+Before discussing how to meal prep for homeschool moms saves so much time, let’s talk about another aspect first… meal planning.

 It’s easy to get frustrated when it comes to cooking.
 Especially when you’re scrambling to meet a work deadline, and that math lesson just took so much longer than you expected.
 Or if you’re trying to homeschool and work from home through a sick day.

 It’s all-too-easy to order in when those moments strike.
-Honestly, even when I’ve had the ingredients on hand and could throw something together, sometimes it just didn’t use to come together in an actual meal.
+Honestly, even when I’ve had the ingredients on hand and could throw something together, sometimes it just didn’t come together in an actual meal.
 That is until I became intentional about meal planning.
 Simply put…

 Planning makes meal prep for homeschool moms easier